EtheaDev/SVGIconImageList/README.md

 The [SVG Icon Explorer](https://github.com/EtheaDev/SVGIconImageList/wiki/SVGIconExplorer) utility is useful to explore and preview your svg image collections.

+You can use [SVG Shell Extensions](https://github.com/EtheaDev/SVGShellExtensions) if you want to see your icons directly into Windows Explorer or you want to edit them using a powerful SVG Text Editor.

 ### DOCUMENTATION

 Follow the [guide in Wiki section](https://github.com/EtheaDev/SVGIconImageList/wiki) to known how to use those components to modernize your Delphi VCL or FMX Windows applications scalable, colored and beautiful with few lines of code.

 ### RELEASE NOTES
+22 Feb 2021: version 2.2.5 (VCL+FMX)
+- Added export to PNG option into Component editor

 23 Jan 2021: version 2.2.4 (VCL+FMX)
 - Fixed #156 Stretch for SVGIconImage
 - Fixed #157 SVGIconImage gets correct image from VirtualImageList